gov4git/gov4git/doc/DEPLOY.md

 This allows you to perform a few basic administrative tasks, using standard git and GitHub operations:

-- _If you want to stop and erase a deployment_, simply delete the public and private governance repositories.
+- _If you want to stop and erase a deployment_, delete the public and private governance repositories.

-- _If you want to stop a deployment but keep the governance state_, simply edit the GitHub actions and comment out the cron triggers.
+- _If you want to stop a deployment but keep the governance state_, edit the GitHub actions and comment out the cron triggers.

 - _If you want to reduce the size of your governance repositories_, archive their `main`-branch history in another branch or repository, and reset the `main` branch to contain only the most recent commit.

-- _If you want to upgrade your deployment to a newer version of gov4git_, simply edit the GitHub environment and change the `GOV4GIT_RELEASE` variable to the new release.
+- _If you want to upgrade your deployment to a newer version of gov4git_, edit the GitHub environment and change the `GOV4GIT_RELEASE` variable to the new release.